A site for horses and all things equestrian.

 DATE POSTED:October 25, 2024

-Nearly 40 years after Billy Emerson got hooked on cutting horses, he’ll ride to the herd aboard a homebred horse in the 5/6-Year-Old Amateur at the Southern Cutting Futurity.
+Nearly 40 years after Billy Emerson got hooked on cutting horses, he’ll ride to the herd aboard a homebred horse in the 5/6-Year-Old Amateur on Friday, Oct.
+25, at the Southern Cutting Futurity in Jackson, Mississippi.

 It’s the result of a journey in cutting that started on a whim, really.
 And, it wasn’t even Emerson’s idea.